pdfix/action-pdf-accessibility-paddle-docker/README.md

 #### Using Tagged PDF Document to Process All Formulas

-Automatically generates associate files for all formulas in PDF using AI (Paddle formula model) and converted from LaTeX to MathML.
+Automatically generates MathML for Formula tags using Paddle, attaching it as an associated file to each tag.
-In case formulas processing was disabled during autotagging, use this subcommand to postprocess formulas using the `Paddle Formula Model` and generate content for the `associated file` of each `Formula tag`.
+This is usefull in case formulas processing was disabled during autotagging.
 The PDF document must be tagged, as only `Formula tags` are processed by this command.

 Example: